-- The ELA-600 does not operate if authentication signals are set to Non-secure debug mode. - The CoreSight Authentication rules require that Non-secure debug is enabled for Secure debug to be enabled. - The STOPCLOCK output is only asserted when Secure invasive debug is enabled. - If Secure non-invasive debug becomes disabled dynamically, CTRL.RUN is internally gated, disabling the ELA-600.
-APB reads of CTRL.RUN do not indicate the state of the internally-gated run signal.
+- The STOPCLOCK output is only asserted when Secure invasive debug is enabled. - If Secure non-invasive debug becomes disabled dynamically, CTRL.RUN is internally gated, disabling the ELA-600.
+APB reads of CTRL.RUN do not indicate the state of the internally gated run signal.

-For more information on the Authentication interface, including the permitted values of the Authentication signals, and the CoreSight debug states, see the $Arm^{\text{\tiny (B)}}$ CoreSight(M) Architecture Specification.
+For more information on the Authentication interface, including the permitted values of the Authentication signals, and the CoreSight debug states, see the $Arm^{}$ $CoreSight^{}$ Architecture Specification v3.0.